Your Ad Here

 Point of Rocks Station.
 We made our way to Rockville then made the final miles into Washington Union Station arriving there at 2:06 PM{11:30 AM}.

-I was first off the Capitol Limited trying to get on Regional 156 but the conductor told me to go exchange my ticket.
-I went to the ticket counter but learned the 156 was sold out.
-I had forgotten it was Easter Sunday.
-I headed to Club Acela.
-Once I had checked in, I tried both of their computers but neither of them worked.
-With time to kill.
-I will give you a photo tour of Club Acela in Washington Union Station.
+I was the first person off the Capitol Limited because I was trying to get on Regional 156, but the conductor told me I had to exchange my ticket.
+I went to the ticket counter but learned train 156 was sold out.
+I had forgotten it was Easter Sunday so I headed to Club Acela.

 The front counter at Club Acela.